amirabandali/Number-Pad-Design/README.md

 # Number Pad Design

 ## Overview
-This is a schematic and PCB design for a basic number pad including numbers 0-9, basic mathematical operations, enter, delete, and decimal point keys.
-The schematic and PCB were created using KiCad.
+This is a schematic and PCB design for a basic number pad including 17 key switches connected to an Arduino Pro Micro board.
+The schematic and PCB were created using the KiCad software.

 ---